sg-dev/herding-game/README.md

 #### Command-line arguments
 * f[]: Fraction of cooperators (over rounds)
-* Î±[]: Fraction of total payoff redistributed to cooperators (over rounds)
+* α[]: Fraction of total payoff redistributed to cooperators (over rounds)
-* Î²[]: Bonus given to player w.p. p if cooperator and w.p. q if defector (over rounds)
+* β[]: Bonus given to player w.p. p if cooperator and w.p. q if defector (over rounds)

 #### Function simulating bot(s)
 When assigning payoffs, check round t and whether player has chosen C, D and compute payoff according to fraction of bot cooperators at that round f[t].

 #### Model
-Usual IPD model with addition of (Î±, Î²) options.
+Usual IPD model with addition of (α, β) options.

 #### Pages
 * Let the player choose its action as usual.